ovh/docs/pages/platform/kubernetes-k8s/setting-up-a-persistent-volume/guide.en-au.md

 > [!warning]
 >
-> If you created a pod attached to a PVC and you want to delete the PVC, the PVC can't be terminated still the pod will live.
-So please delete before the pod, and then the PVC.
+> If you created a pod attached to a PVC and you want to delete the PVC, please note that the PVC can't be terminated while the pod is still on.
+> So please delete the pod first, then delete the PVC.

 ### Changing the reclaim policy